thealphadollar/Nephos/README.md

 ## To Add Channels And Jobs
 Please go to [Nephos Config](https://github.com/thealphadollar/NephosConfig) repository to modify the channels, jobs and share lists that Nephos works on.

+## Developer Documentation
+Developers can view the documentation that is present for users since it is detailed and one needs to read it in order to understand how Nephos functions.
+Along with that, docstrings have been placed in HTML format in
+`docs/DevDocs` and can be accessed in a systematic manner by opening `docs/DevDocs/nephos.html` in a browser.

 ## More Info
 For more information regarding using Nephos and how it works, [visit the wiki](https://www.github.com/thealphadollar/Nephos/wiki)